SticsRPacks/documentation/README.md

 ## General Documentation

-+ [`SticsRPacks` documentation](overview.md) - a brief, general overview of the tools used in the project and where to find them.
++ [A general overview](overview.md) - a brief, general overview of the developing workflow and tools used in the project and where to find them.
 + The [`sandbox`](https://github.com/SticsRPacks/sandbox/blob/master/README.md) - an example project to introduce step by step all the tools described in the `SticsRPacks` documentation with use cases.
 The users can clone this project and use the tools.
 It is strongly recommanded to read the documents in this project before doing anything.
 + The [reviewing process](reviewing.md) - a tutorial on how to review other contributors changes.
 + The [coding style](coding_style.md) - the coding style guide for our project.